 Qualifying for Disabled Veterans Preference: To qualify for Disabled Veterans Preference, all requirements for Veterans Preference must be met, and the Veteran must be receiving at least 10% disability compensation from the US Department of Veterans Affairs.

-The following document will be needed to prove this disability:
+The following document will be needed to prove this service occurred: